 - Make certain the outflow restrictor device has not been displaced or removed.

 - Make certain any crack to a concrete system that exceeds 0.01 inch wide (approximate thickness of a sheet of paper) is evaluated and properly addressed .
-Cracks will permit corrosive contaminants from stormwater runoff that include salts used for snow removal to negatively impact long term performance of the concrete structure.
+Cracks will permit corrosive contaminants from stormwater runoff that include salts used for snow removal to negatively impact the long-term performance of the concrete structure.